 What can HR leaders do to facilitate an effective employee benefits program?

 HR leaders bridge the gap between employees and their benefits.
 As intermediaries, they ensure that the benefits adequately fulfill employee needs and promote engagement and retention.
-The following practices can nurture a benefits program that employees will appreciate:
+The following practices can nurture an employee benefits program that will be appreciated:

 - Develop a strategy.
 HR leaders should create a plan that establishes the goals of the benefits and the metrics for measuring success.
 HR leaders should also determine which benefits properly align with company culture and boost employee satisfaction.